udacity/cd0037-API-Development-and-Documentation-exercises/1_Requests_Starter/README.md

 ```
 Windows users can follow the commands below:
 - Find the database directory, it should be something like that: *C:\Program Files\PostgreSQL\13.2\data*
-- Then in the command line execute the filllowing command:
+- Then, in the command line, execute the folllowing command:
 ```bash
 # Start the server
 pg_ctl -D "C:\Program Files\PostgreSQL\13.2\data" start
 # Stop the server
 pg_ctl -D "C:\Program Files\PostgreSQL\13.2\data" stop
 ```
 If it shows that the *port already occupied* error, run:
 ```bash
 sudo su -